FCG101/How-To-Make-a-Venti-Iced-Caramel-Macchiato/README.md

 1. Preparation

    - Drizzle the Caramelsause around the Venti cup and let it slide down the cup.
+It should look something like the following picture.

    > ![first](CaramelDrizzle.jpg)